Cepr0/sb-reactive-transaction-publishing-event-issue/readme.md

-If we add `@Transactional` annotation with `MANDATORY` propagation parameter to check that the 'event listener' method is invoked in the existent transaction, then the `IllegalStateException` will be raised with message:
+If we add `@Transactional` annotation with `MANDATORY` propagation parameter to check that the 'event listener' method is invoked in the existent transaction, then the `IllegalStateException` is raised with a message:
 `Specified transaction manager is not a PlatformTransactionManager: org.springframework.data.mongodb.ReactiveMongoTransactionManager`